 Coffee consumption and coronary heart disease riskPrint this page

-- A 2009 meta-analysis of 21 prospective cohort studies on coffee consumption and coronary heart disease showed variation between the results of the individual cohort studies, with two studies reporting a positive correlation and two a negative correlation both for the group who drank 4-6 cups of coffee per day and for those who drank more than 6 cups per day12.
-However, their overall evaluation did not show a statistically significant association between coffee drinking and the long-term risk of coronary heart disease.
+- A 2009 meta-analysis of 21 prospective cohort studies on coffee consumption and coronary heart disease showed variation between the results of the individual cohort studies, with two studies reporting a positive correlation, and two a negative correlation both for the group who drank 4-6 cups of coffee per day and for those who drank more than 6 cups per day7.
+However, the overall evaluation did not show a statistically significant association between coffee drinking and long-term risk of coronary heart disease.
 In addition, habitual moderate coffee consumption was associated with a lower risk in women.

-- A Japanese study had 37,742 participants followed over 10 years, with 426 deaths from cardiovascular disease and 2,454 deaths from all causes.
-They observed statistically significant inverse associations between coffee consumption and both mortality from all causes as well as mortality from cardiovascular disease in women.
-In men, no association with cardiovascular disease was seen13.
+- A Japanese study followed 37,742 participants over 10 years, with 426 deaths from cardiovascular disease and 2,454 deaths from all causes.
+The study observed statistically significant inverse associations between coffee consumption and both mortality from all causes as well as mortality from coronary heart disease in women.
+In men, no association with coronary heart disease was seen8.

-- A Swedish study assessed 37,315 male participants followed over 9 years with 784 cases of heart failure.
-In this study, coffee consumption was not associated with incidence of heart failure, not even in the group consuming more than 5 cups per day15.
+- A Swedish study assessed 37,315 male participants over 9 years with 784 cases of heart failure.
+In this study, coffee consumption was not associated with incidence of heart failure, including those consuming more than 5 cups per day11.

-Another Swedish study, using case-control instead of the prospective cohort design and smaller in size (375 cases of first myocardial infarction), observed a statistically significant positive association but only for filtered coffee in men.
-In women, no association reached statistical significance16.
+- A further Swedish study, using case-control instead of the prospective cohort design and smaller in size (375 cases of first myocardial infarction), observed a statistically significant positive association but only for filtered coffee in men.
+In women, no association reached statistical significance12.